 Social media has revolutionized the way we interact with one another.
 We post our favorite pictures on Instagram, update our Facebook statuses to reflect where we are and what we are doing at any given moment, and tweet our comments for all the cyber world to see.
-Social media is now involved in virtually all aspects of daily modern life, including shopping, relationships, healthcare, education, and plenty more.
+Social media is now involved in virtually all aspects of modern daily life, including shopping, relationships, healthcare, education, and plenty more.

 While sharing on social media has numerous advantages when it comes to networking and keeping in touch with family and friends, it also has many disadvantages.
 Oversharing is a common problem on social media platforms, and revealing too much about yourself online may have a serious impact on your personal and business relationships, as well as your finances.
 Many people overlook the importance that social media could have on a personal injury case.